FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/troubleshoot_registration/t_license_key_unix.md

 {
-    "title": "Apply a\u00a0license key",
+    "title": "Apply a license key",
-    "linkTitle": "Apply a\u00a0license key",
+    "linkTitle": "Apply a license key",
     "weight": "190"
 }You need to apply a valid license key to Transfer CFT in the following situations: